yw109iu/GNN_Sparse_Learning/README.md

-# Here we upload both the revised version manuscript PDF and the workflow figure for section3.6
+# Here we upload the revised version manuscript PDF.